Chilean dolphin: Habitat

+Threats

+Humans pose the largest threat to the Chilean dolphin population.
+In addition to being caught for human consumption, the dolphins are also used as bait for long-line sword fishing and crab fisheries.
+It is reported that between 1,300 and 1,500 Chilean dolphins are harpooned in the Strait of Magellan each year.
+Use as bait was particularly popular until the 1990s, and hunting of Chilean dolphins is now illegal.
+Aquaculture farms for salmon, anti-sea lion nets, and boat traffic also pose as threats to the species.
+Since 2023, at least 14 Chilean dolphins have died as a result of widespread bird flu in Chile.
+Reports indicate that Chilean dolphins are preyed upon by killer whales and sharks.
+The increase of human activity near the Chilean coastline has also degraded the fragile shallow water habitat.
+Hydroelectric dams and inter-basin water transfer pose as significant threats to Chilean dolphins residing in freshwater rivers.

 Conservation

 The Chilean dolphin is listed on Appendix II Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-It is listed on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organised by tailored agreements.
+It is listed on Appendix II as it has an unfavorable conservation status or would benefit significantly from international co-operation organized by tailored agreements.
+Initiatives established by Catholic University of the Maule (UCM) and the Environmental Protection Fund FPA of the National Environment Commission (Chile) aim to protect the natural habitat of the Chilean dolphin and provide safe tourism opportunities to view the dolphin.

 Name

 In the early part of the 20th century, the Chilean dolphin was commonly known as the black dolphin.
 This was later agreed to be a poor choice of name.
 Most of the few individual specimens studied by scientists were either washed-up individuals whose skin had darkened due to exposure to air or live specimens seen at sea but only at a distance (and so appeared darker than they were).
-As more specimens were studied, it became clear that the back of the dolphin was in fact a mixture of grey colours and that its underside was white.
+As more specimens were studied, it became clear that the back of the dolphin was in fact a mixture of grey colors and that its underside was white.
 The scientific community is now universally agreed in naming the dolphin Chilean on account of its distribution along the coast of the country.